Dame Jacinda Ardern

 Drawn to Waikato for its internationally recognised management school and public relations programme, Kate enrolled in a Bachelor of Communication, majoring in Public Relations and minoring in Marketing.

-Beginning her studies in Hamilton, she later embraced the flexibility of the degree, taking some of her papers online and at the Tauranga campus, while travelling back for key tutorials and collaborative sessions.
+Beginning her studies at the Hamilton campus, Kate later chose to take some of her papers online and at the Tauranga campus, while travelling back for key tutorials and collaborative sessions.

-Through the work-integrated learning (WIL) paper, Kate secured an internship with MediaWorks, where she gained experience in marketing, promotions and live broadcasting.
+Through the work-integrated learning (WIL) paper, Kate secured an internship with MediaWorks NZ, where she gained experience in marketing, promotions and live broadcasting.
 From working on major campaigns like The Rock 2000 to hearing her voice on air, the experience helped bring her learning to life.

 She was also a finalist in the PUBRL305 PR Campaigns Competition, working as part of a team on a real client brief.
 The experience strengthened her practical skills and helped her secure her first role.